Determinants & Inverses

 Singular Configuration Robotics Application

-A 2-link planar robot arm is singular when:
+A 2-link planar robot arm is singular when the links are collinear:

 -